GDP-Master/Build-WebGL-Game/docs/index.md

 <img class="overview-image" src="assets/images/screen-capture.png">

 Let's make the prototype playable outside of our classroom.
 Unity provides a number of options for "releasing" your prototype.
-You can easily build your prototype for:
+You can easily build a version to play:
-* The web (WebGL).
+* On the web (WebGL).
-* Native play on Linux, macOS, or Windows.
+* Natively on Linux, macOS, or Windows.

 With a bit more effort, we can build for Android, iOS, and tvOS devices, let me know if you're interested.